LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/how_to_use.rst

 Don't worry, we'll try to make it really clear what file you should use and how to figure out what number to use.
 Placeholder file names will often be ``input`` or ``output``, but sometimes we'll use different names, generally where there is more than one input.

 As we just did, we may often refer to code within text, such as this: ``head``.
 Generally this is a reference to a command or part of a command, and we don't necessarily expect you to run exactly the code written as is.
 For example, we might refer to a specific argument, such as ``-n``, with this special code formatting to make clear we're talking about part of a command.
 Sometimes, we might suggest you use a common Linux function, such as ``head``, ``more``, ``grep``, etc, by referring to it like this rather than making a code box, suggesting that you figure out the necessary command yourself.
 See :ref:`here <basic_unix>` for some more information about Linux commands.

+We will also refer to files and directories on your bioinformatics machine using this notation, such as ``Lib1_R1.fastq`` or ``0_rawsequences/``.

 Exercises
 ---------